19hours/sg-statutes/Acts/Human Biomedical Research Act 2015.md

 (a) the research subjects are in a life-threatening situation;

-(b) there is no professionally accepted standard of treatment or the available treatments are unproven;
+(b) there is no professionally accepted standard of treatment or the available treatments are unproven or are unsatisfactory;

+[S 623/2017 wef 02/11/2017]

 (c) the collection of valid scientific evidence is necessary to determine the safety and effectiveness of a particular intervention or treatment;